 Károli Gáspár University was founded by the Reformed Church in Hungary.
 This fact is reflected in the official name of the institution: Károli Gáspár University of the Reformed Church in Hungary.

 The university was named after Károli Gáspár, the Calvinist pastor, who prepared the first complete Hungarian translation of the Bible in 1590.

 The university was established in its present from in 1993 but its history roots back to 1839.

-Besides Budapest and Nagykőrös where the two main campuses are located, Károli Gáspár University provides courses in Romania in Targu Mures/Marosvásárhely and Ilieni/Ilyefalva.
-The university plans to extend its off-campus teaching activity to Berehove/Beregszász (Ukraine) and to Levice/Léva (Slovakia) in cooperation with local higher education institutions.
+Besides Budapest and Nagykőrös where the two main campuses are located, Károli Gáspár University provides courses in neighbouring countries: in Targu Mures/Marosvásárhely and Ilieni/Ilyefalva (both in Romania), as well as in Berehove/Beregszász (Ukraine) and in Levice/Léva (Slovakia) in cooperation with local higher education institutions.

-Almost 50 departments belonging to the four faculties altogether.
+About 50 departments belong to the four faculties altogether.

 3 Doctoral Schools in history, law and theology offer PhD programmes.